Mattjava/Nest-JS-Crud-App/README.md

 Day 1: Initialize project files and create basic routes (Completed)
 Day 2: Further develop routes and implement a MySQL database connection
 Day 3: Render basic web-pages through Nest.JS (Optional)

+# How to run

+Open the crud-app folder and run npm run start.
+Make sure you have npm installed